WebAssembly/module-linking/proposals/module-linking/Binary.md

 **Validation**

-* Aliased instance indexes are all in bounds
+* Aliased instance indexes are all in bounds.
+Remember "in bounds" here means it can't refer to instances defined after the `alias` item.
-* Aliased instance export indices are in bounds relative to the instance's *locally-declared* (via module or instance type) list of exports
+* Aliased instance export indices are in bounds relative to the instance's *locally-declared* (via module or instance type) list of exports.
 * Export indices match the actual type of the export
 * Aliases append to the respective index space.
 * Parent aliases can only happen in submodules (not the top-level module) and